shiraga-dev/vibe-cli/README.md

 vibe-cli allows you to easily manage and orchestrate forked chain environments, test and compile smart-contracts, deploy and verify smart-contracts across various chains.
 It also allows you to easily test your contracts, and interact with your contracts using scripts.

 > [!NOTE]
 > vibe-cli is currently a work in progress.
-> However, an earlier iteration of vibe-cli (found [here on my personal GitHub account](https://github.com/GreenWojak/vibe-cli)) is currently live on npm.
+Expect missing features and bugs.

 ## Production Roadmap
 - ✅ Initialization